 landing to the South be wary of downdrafts and please note the first 400

-foot of runway slopes uphill.
-When landing to the North be aware of the 5
+feet of runway slopes uphill.
+When landing to the North be aware of the five

 wire fence on the South end of the runway.

 Once on the ground and slowed to an appropriate and controllable taxi

 speed, please exit the runway on the East side towards the parking

 should you exit the runway and taxi on the West side.
 Do not stop on

 the runway under any circumstances as there may be traffic landing

 very close behind you.
 Please taxi back toward the parking areas